For more information contact:

 - Uses 36.5% less energy than a conventional hotel by using ultra efficient materials and the latest construction technology.

 - Utilizes the sun’s energy to heat hot water with 100 solar panels covering the 4,000 square feet of rooftop (enough hot water for a hundred homes).
-This heats around 60% of the water for both the hotel and restaurant.

 - Restored 700 linear feet of stream by reducing erosion, planting local, adaptable plant species and rebuilding the buffers and banks.
 Approximately 700 cubic yards of soil was removed to create a floodplain bench.
 And 376 tons of boulders and 18 logs were used to maintain grade control, dissipate energy and assist in the creation and maintenance of riffles and pools.